Pakistan's military becomes a focus of rage after Imran Khan's arrest. Here's what you need to know - KESQ

 Hundreds of protesters stormed the headquarters of the national broadcaster Radio Pakistan in Peshawar, setting the building on fire.

-At least three people have died in the clashes and nearly 30 more been injured, according to a hospital spokesperson.
-Police said nearly 1,000 Khan supporters had been arrested in the country’s most populous Punjab province after 25 police vehicles and more than 14 government buildings were set on fire, according to Reuters.
+At least eight people have died in the clashes and more than 300 been injured, according to officials.
+More than 650 people have been detained in the province of Khyber Pakhunkhwa, a government official who requested not to be named, told CNN on Thursday.

+Police said nearly 1,000 Khan supporters had been arrested in the country’s most populous Punjab province, according to Reuters.

 Private schools were ordered shut nationwide, with certain countries, including the United States, issuing travel advisories.
 The government blocked mobile internet services in a bid to quell the chaos, disrupting access to Twitter, Facebook and YouTube.
 Popular apps and digital payment systems have also been disrupted.

-Authorities in three of the country’s four provinces have imposed an emergency order banning all gatherings, Reuters reported.
+Authorities in three of the country’s four provinces have imposed an emergency order banning all gatherings.
 The military has been called into Islamabad and Khyber Pakhtunkhwa to provide security assistance.

 Pakistan’s Prime Minister Shehbaz Sharif has called Khan’s supporters “terrorists” and has told them to “behave or face punishment.”